Art

 Wax Oil Drawing

 The Victim (Self Portrait), 1988 “This early wax oil drawing was what I considered my first serious art creation.
-It is a portrait of myself on my college bed with my legs sticking out at the bottom, my hands in the act of drawing the picture & a montage of all the brands & things that were in my dorm room at NYU back then.
+It is a self portrait on my college bed with my legs sticking out at the bottom, my hands in the act of drawing the picture & a montage of all the brands & things that were in my dorm room at NYU back then.
 I spent a month working on this piece which was longer than any other project I had worked on up to that point in my life.
 It’s amazing to look at this now, over 30 years later & remember what my life was like back then & what I consumed & used at the time.
 The poster is rare & out of print, with only about 25 left from the original edition of 1,000.
-A limitedition Archival Giclee on paper or canvas is availabale for purchase as well.”
+A limitedition archival giclee on paper or canvas is available for purchase as well.”
 M A

 Sir Real Red Apple Man, 1994